38th Annual Stanford Invitational

 however, I tend to like arguments that are not silly or flippant (e.g. spark, most theory debating, contrived CPs) because I understand debate as a space for education. that does not mean those argument are unwinnable in front of me, it just means I will be slightly grumpy.

-the caveat to this is that I like team or arg-specific hits, like for example if you know going in their 2AC on the DA is going to say something that totally proves they violate a normally terrible T interp, then i'm so down to hear you go for T (but in the case of T debates specifically, make sure you're walking me through stuff because I have always read either extremely topical affs of K affs)
+the caveat to this is that I like team or arg-specific hits, like for example if you know going in that their 2AC on the DA is going to say something that totally proves they violate a normally terrible T interp, then i'm so down to hear you go for T (but in the case of T debates specifically, make sure you're walking me through stuff because I have always read either extremely topical affs or K affs)

-debate is a communicative activity, and the art of rhetoric is disappearing from high level college/HS debates. i'm not talking about spreading, i'm talking about an overreliance on techne and efficiency at the expense of attempts to be persuasive.
+debate is a communicative activity, and the art of rhetoric is disappearing from high level college/HS debates. i'm not lamenting about spreading, i'm talking about an overreliance on techne and efficiency at the expense of attempts to be persuasive.
 BE TECHNICAL, but rhetorically powerful (an important part of this is that the grey highlighting "insert thing we said in previous speech here" is perhaps my biggest pet peeve).

 Yes, I want to be on the chain: zinobzach@gmail.com